Pascal - Data Types

 Subrange types allow a variable to assume values that lie within a certain range.
 For example, if the age of voters should lie between 18 to 100 years, a variable named age could be declared as:

-We will look at variable declaration in details in the next section.
+We will look at variable declaration in detail in the next section.
 You can also define a subrange type using the type declaration.
 Syntax for declaring a subrange type is as follows:

 type subrange-identifier = lower-limit ... upper-limit;